Lancet January 02, 1999

 Multicenter, Europe

-Population Symptomatic patients with NYHA class III or IV heart failure and left-ventricular ejection fraction of 35% or less, currently receiving stable standard therapy with diuretics and ACE inhibitors.
+Population Symptomatic patients with NYHA class III or IV heart failure, left ventricular ejection fraction ≤35%, receiving standard therapy including diuretics and ACE inhibitors

-Intervention Bisoprolol initiated at 1.25 mg daily, titrated upward as tolerated to a target maximum of 10 mg daily.
+Intervention Bisoprolol 1.25 mg daily, progressively titrated up to a maximum tolerated dose of 10 mg per day

 Study Limitations